Skip to content

 Carbon dioxide equivalents and global warming potential

-Emission factors are commonly described by the unit CO2e (carbon dioxide equivalents), making the data comparable across a range of harmful GHGs, and not only CO2.
+Emission factors are commonly described by CO₂e, regulated based on Global Warming Potential values defined by the IPCC Sixth Assessment Report (AR6), making the data comparable across a range of harmful GHGs, and not only CO2.
 The unit is generally measured in metric tonnes and includes both the impact and the relative global warming potential (GWP) of all GHGs.

 This warming potential of a greenhouse gas is defined by a value index of the Intergovernmental Panel on Climate Change (IPCC), indicating the potency and global warming effect of a gas over a set period of time, most commonly calculated over 100 years (GWP100).
 Carbon dioxide (CO2) is used as a reference point of 1 GWP, where for instance methane (CH4) has a GWP value of 28, meaning that 1 tonne of methane has the same warming effect as 28 tonnes of CO2.